Educators - Know Your Stuff!

 3) They like to mingle

-Educators who know their shit, and don’t cheat, also mingle with like-minds.
+Educators who know their stuff, and don’t cheat, also mingle with like-minds.
 They’re excellent professional net-workers and love a good robust debate about

 So where to next?

 1) Know your stuff

 Open your curriculum framework every day until you know it inside out.
 Learn the vocabulary used within the framework so you’re no longer scared of it.
 Research and explore the evidence behind the principles and practices of the EYLF.
 Explore them in your work.
 Use your documentation as a research tool and become a confident learner.

 You know those A4 charts that say LO 1.1, LO 4.3, LO5 point 2 point